timlinux/fabgis/docs/source/overview.rst

 'treat servers as expendible and rapidly replaceable entities that can be deployed either singularly or en masse'.

+.. note:: This project is still in its infancy, we have not achieved all our goals for initial functionality yet.

 .. warning:: While we try our best to make stable and reliable tasks, there is the inherant danger that these tasks may break some configuration